 Don has always been so good to dress me for previous Met Galas and it was always so important for me to wear something from a talented Irish designer.
 To be honest, it was a very last minute decision to go again this year, so I ended up just pulling something from the Vogue closet on Friday!

 Can you sum up the atmosphere of the night?

 Absolutely manic with so many pinch-me moments.

 Who has been your favourite celeb sighting over the years?

 Gosh there’s been so many!
-Last year it was kind of funny seeing Kris Jenner wait at the top of the carpet for over 20 minutes until all of her girls were in.
+It was kind of funny seeing Kris Jenner wait at the top of the carpet for over 20 minutes until all of her girls were in.
 She genuinely seemed like such a proud mom which was sweet to see.

 What’s almost more exciting than spotting the celebs themselves, is actually seeing them interact with each other on the carpet.

-Who are you most excited to see on the red carpet this year
+Who are you most excited to see on the red carpet?

 To read more about Michaela’s life and career trajectory in NYC, check out her blog here.